ahmerb/typescript-sequelize-article/article.md

 $ yarn start
 ```

 We now have a very simple Express app.
 Take a look at `src/app.ts`.
 This is the only source file.
 It just defines a single request handler that returns the json `{ message: 'hello, world' }` and then tells Express to listen on port 3000.
 We've also set up a basic Typescript project with tslint too.
 These are set up in the files `tsconfig.json` and `tslint.json`.
 We've also installed the packages `@types/sequelize` and `@types/express`.
 These are the Typescript definitions for Sequelize and Express.
+We've also installed the `pg` and `pg-hstore` packages because we'll be using postgres, but feel free to use something else.

 ## Models, models, models